Disappearance of Daniel Robinson: Response

 The Buckeye Police Department has been the lead law enforcement agency overseeing the investigation of Daniel Robinson's disappearance.
 Both the Tempe Police Department and the Maricopa County Sheriff's Office have provided assistance.

-David Robinson has been critical of the effort put into locating his son by local law enforcement, claiming that he has done more in attempting to locate his son than law enforcement has.
-David Robinson has been particularly outspoken in his critique of the Buckeye Police.
+David Robinson has been critical in what he believes is minimal effort from law enforcement investigating Daniel's disappearance and has been particularly outspoken in his critique of the Buckeye Police.
 He disagreed with their decision to follow missing persons protocols, being slow to investigate his son's disappearance, but being quick to rule out foul play.
 David Robinson and his private investigator, Jeff McGrath, assert that Buckeye Police used insufficient investigative methods to rule out foul play.
 David Robinson also noted irregularities in the official Buckeye Police timeline of the case.
 This included a statement by Daniel's co-worker about the events the morning of his disappearance, which differed from what the initial Buckeye officer on the case had stated.

 The family has also put together a GoFundMe page to help gather donations to pay for a private investigator, and a petition to keep interest in the case.
 David Robinson also set up a website to raise visibility of Daniel's disappearance.

 Robinson's parents participated in the Facebook Watch series Red Table Talk to discuss Robinson's disappearance, and the difficulties they faced working with investigators to search for their son.

-Social media has also pointed out the lack of national attention that was being given to Robinson's case compared to that of the disappearance of Gabby Petito (see Missing white woman syndrome).
+Social media sources have also pointed out the lack of national attention that was being given to Robinson's case compared to that of the disappearance of Gabby Petito, which critics see as an example of missing white woman syndrome.